Cash-strapped Greece dodges 1,900 public sector firings

 Greece must overall cut 150,000 public sector jobs from 2010 to 2015, about a fifth of the total, through hiring curbs, retirements and dismissals.
 The EU says it insists on this because Greece's public wage bill more than doubled from 2001 to 2009, a period in which the euro area's rose by less than half.

-But anxious to avoid even harsher austerity measures amid the country's deepest post-war recession and record unemployment, Greece's fragile coalition government hopes to fulfil its target through hiring curbs and retirements.
+But anxious to avoid even harsher austerity measures amid the country's deepest postwar recession and record unemployment, Greece's fragile coalition government hopes to fulfill its target through hiring curbs and retirements.

 Speaking late on Monday, the leaders of the two smaller parties in the ruling coalition ruled out any firings.